Lecturer: Derek Holt

 Assessment: Three-hour written examination (100%)

-Content: The main emphasis of this course will be on finite groups, and the classification of groups of small order.
+The main emphasis will be on finite groups, and particularly on the classification of simple groups of small order.
 However, results will be stated for infinite groups too whenever possible.

-Classification of finite simple groups of order up to 500.
+We finish with a complete classification of simple groups of order up to 500.

 Aims: The main aim of this module is to classify all simple groups of order up to 500.
-Techniques will include the theorems of Sylow and Burnside, which will be proved in the module, and you will become familiar with different classes of groups, such as finite groups and dihedral groups.
 The module will give some of the flavour of the greatest achievement in group theory during the 20th century, namely the classification of all finite simple groups.

 Objectives: By the end of the module students should be familiar with the topics listed above under `Contents'.
-In particular, they should be able to prove Sylow's Theorems, and to use them and other techniques as a tool for analysing the structure of a finite group of a given order.
+In particular, they should be able to use Sylow's Theorems and other techniques as a tool for analysing the structure of a finite group of a given order.

 Books: No specific books are recommended for this module.
 There are many groups on Group Theory in the library, and some of these might be helpful for parts of the module, but no single book is likely to cover the whole syllabus.